HaeChan0305/MultiDreamer/README.md

 This is the qualitative result presented in our paper.
 ![Qualitative](images/qualitative_result.png)

 In the evaluation part, we compared results of MultiDreamer(Ours) and SyncDreamer(Baseline).
-Then, we measured Chamfer Distance, Volume IoU, and F-Score for quantitative evaluation.
+We measured Chamfer Distance, Volume IoU, and F-Score for quantitative evaluation.
 The code to obtain results for both models and compute the metrics is in `eval/eval.sh`.
 You can run :
 ```
 $ cd eval
 $ bash eval.sh